MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/manage-tasks-app.md

 ## <a name="power-automate-and-graph-api"></a>API Power Automate et Graph

-Tasks prend en charge Power Automate pour To Do et Graph pour le Planificateur.
-Pour en savoir plus, consultez :
+Tasks supports Power Automate for To Do and Graph APIs for Planner.
+To learn more, see:

 - [Présentation de l’API des tâches et des plans du Planificateur](/graph/planner-concept-overview)
 - [Utiliser Microsoft To Do avec Power Automate](https://support.office.com/article/using-microsoft-to-do-with-power-automate-526e8f75-217b-46e0-9e06-44780b72c295)